 Check out Federico Minieri, for instance.
 He is an automotive photographer and you can see that he has some truly remarkable images.

 His work is a fantastic example of how to use local surroundings to capture beautiful images that resonate with the local audience, helping them to imagine themselves in their new vehicle.
+I personally like his minimalistic approach here.

 You can see those images in action on his website: LXM2 Lifestyle.